 The crater rim formed by the 3 islands continues underwater as part of an extensive belt of coral reefs (the Southern Rim reef) between the southern points of Bohey Dulang and Tetagan.

 The island terrain is rugged with precipitous faces and wooded valleys with volcanic rock exposed in many places.
 Mangrove is established along much of the coastal fringe.

 There are two peaks on the western ‘arm’ of the island.
-The main one (Mt Bodgaya) reaches a height of 455m, and to the east of this is a peak that reaches a height of 427m.
-Another peak (366m) is found on the eastern ‘arm’ of the island.
-The two ‘arms’ are separated by a valley, which cuts through from the north to the south side of the island.
+The main one (Mt.
+Bodgaya) reaches heights of up to 455 meters, and to the east of this is another peak that reaches heights of up to 427 meters.
+Another peak (366 meters) is found on the eastern ‘arm’ of the island.
+The two ‘arms’ are separated by a valley, which cuts through from the island’s north to south.

 Access is possible to most shorelines at high tide, but becomes increasingly difficult at low tide.